-Under load the JBoss JTA object store can generate lots of write operation even for read-only access.
-A simple work around can be to use a ramdisk for the server/default/data/tx-object-store folder.
+Under load the JBoss JTA object store can generate lots of write operations even for read-only access.
+A simple workaround can be to use a ramdisk for the server/default/data/tx-object-store folder.

-Note also that the default maximum pool size for the AJP connector on JBoss is only 40, which can become quickly a bottleneck if there is no static cache on the frontal HTTP server.
+Note also that the default maximum pool size for the AJP connector on JBoss is only 40, which can quickly become a bottleneck if there is no static cache on the frontal HTTP server.